nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     Make sure that you use your own private key for the release version of the devices.
     Do not use the debug key for production.

+If your configuration enables the bootloader, make sure to define a static flash memory layout in the Partition Manager.
+See :ref:`nrf_desktop_flash_memory_layout` documentation section for details.

 Configuring the B0 bootloader
 -----------------------------

-To enable the B0 bootloader, select the :kconfig:option:`CONFIG_SECURE_BOOT` Kconfig option.
+To enable the B0 bootloader, select the :kconfig:option:`CONFIG_SECURE_BOOT` Kconfig option in the application configuration.

-The B0 bootloader requires the following options enabled:
+The B0 bootloader additionally requires enabling the following options in the application configuration:

 * :kconfig:option:`CONFIG_SB_SIGNING_KEY_FILE` - Required for providing the signature used for image signing and verification.
 * :kconfig:option:`CONFIG_FW_INFO` - Required for the application versioning information.